The Latest: Greinke batting eighth for Astros in WS Game 4

 Veteran Zack Greinke was set to start for the Astros.

 Lee, a 10th-round pick by Miami in the 2016 amateur draft from Fresno State, was 5-1 with a 1.54 ERA in 34 relief appearances this year for Triple-A Gwinnett.
 He made his big league debut on Oct.
-1 at the New York Mets, allowing one hit in a scoreless eighth inning with the Braves trailing by two runs.
+1 against he New York Mets, allowing one hit in a scoreless eighth inning with the Braves trailing by two runs.

 Lee then entered in the eighth the next day with the Braves ahead by five runs and gave up Francisco Lindor’s triple and Michael Conforto’s home run.